Pandemic Could Change Landscape of Minor League Sports

 “Some of the younger leagues that are out there I think are really, really fragile,” Zimbalist said.
 “I suspect that we’re going to see a lot of organizations and some leagues going out of business.”

-There were already 40 minor league baseball teams scheduled for contraction before the pandemic under an MLB restructuring plan.
+There already were 40 minor league baseball teams scheduled to lose their MLB affiliationsbefore the pandemic under a restructuring plan that would have to try to make it independently.

 Beyond those teams, Syracuse University sports analytics professor Rodney Paul is worried about the status of others as the crisis goes on.
 He said there could be a redistribution of teams in multiple sports around the U.S. and Canada — and perhaps smaller leagues.